xczics/qha-iso_tp/README.md

 Fork from [MineralsCloud/qha](https://github.com/MineralsCloud/qha)
 Going to add some features for personal usage:
 1. Add functions for equibrium isotopes fractionation calculations.
 (Done)
 2. Add APIs for calculate by import and call in python scripts, not only by commond lines.
-(Todo)
+(Partly Done, need test)

 When complete, may contribute to main branches.